kghose/lego-scifi/10497-moc/Readme.md

 After building the 10497, I was unsatisfied by the space-shuttle inspired shape.
-I wanted to build a deep space explorer that had no need for a lifting body (wings etc).
+I wanted to build a deep space explorer that had no need for a lifting body (aerodynamic shape, wings, tail fins).

-The huge number of parts in the 10497, especially the wing wedges and the liberal use of technic members, called to me.
+The huge number of parts in the 10497, especially plates and technic elements, called to me.
 I felt I could build a bigger spaceship that looked like it _belonged_ in space, rather than just a fast looking spacey plane.

 For fun, I challenged myself to just using the pieces in the 10497, so I can say this is a genuine alt-build of 10497, since you don't need any extra pieces.